louisunlimited/louisunlimited/README.md

 - ⚡️ Fun fact: I love to play the piano🎹 and I have a corgi🐾

 ## 🚀 Current Languages and Tools
-Swift, Python, C++, Java, HTML, CSS, Mathematica
+Next.js, Swift, Node, Express, Python, C++, Java, HTML, CSS, Mathematica, and more!

 ## 📚 My GitHub Stats: